vanderbilt-data-science/h2o-flow-intro/README.md

 The lifecycle of a data science project has many parts, and often requires the coordinated work of an entire team.
 Today, we'll be examining one small, but very important part of the process--training and testing machine learning algorithms (Modeling and Assessment, above).

+In this workshop, we'll start with a brief overview of machine learning. *Note that we are not following best practices today.*

+We'll tackle the problem of how to find evidence of where toolmakers from stone-age societies plied their craft by analyzing individual particles in soil samples!
+See https://www.tandfonline.com/doi/abs/10.1080/01977261.2020.1860351 for background on the particle analysis approach.

+Outline:
+- Installing software, downloading data
+- Ancient Artifacts problem
+- Breakout room.
+How would you identify 200 particles in a million??
+- Hands-on Ancient Artifact Machine Learning approach
+- Assessing how well our model works

 ## Installing h2o.ai